Tonghak Peasant Revolution: First revolt

-The rebels also "did not seek alcohol and women and did not smoke tobacco".
-They did not forcefully take food, but paid for them in money.
+The rebels also "did not seek alcohol and women and did not smoke tobacco."
+They did not forcefully take food but paid for them in money.

+Battle of Hwangtojae

-The government sent Yi Gyeonghyo to quell the rebellion, and made an emergency army of 700 soldiers and 600 merchants.
+The government sent Yi Gyeonghyo to quell the rebellion and made an emergency army of 700 soldiers and 600 merchants.
 The 10,000 rebels lured governmental forces into Hwangto Pass.
-In the dawn of April the 7th, the governmental soldiers charged into the rebel camp, but found it empty.
+In the dawn of April the 7th, the governmental soldiers charged into the rebel camp but found it empty.
 Soldiers were in chaos.
 Suddenly, the rebels, moving under the cover of fog, emerged from the mountains and attacked the governmental forces, killing a thousand soldiers.
 Most of the rebels were unharmed in the thus concluded Battle of Hwangtojae.

+Battle of Hwangryong River

-By April 17, however, Jeon turned south to Yeonggwang, where Hong Gyehun's governmental troops were waiting.
-Jeon attempted to lure the troops to Jangseong, and the general Yi Hakseung chased after them.
+By 17 April, however, Jeon turned south to Yeonggwang, where Hong Gyehun's governmental troops were waiting.
+Jeon attempted to lure the troops to Jangseong, and General Yi Hakseung chased after them.
 Yi Hakseung attacked while the rebels were camped on the Hwangryong River, eating lunch.
 The rebel leader Yi Bangeon envisioned a new strategy.
-The rebels fled to the mountains, then ran downhill rolling thousands of Jangtae, or chicken cages.
+The rebels fled to the mountains, then ran downhill, rolling thousands of Jangtae, or chicken cages.
 The Jangtae blocked most bullets, thus rendering the government's superior weapons useless.
 Moreover, Jeon placed the rebel army so that they would divide Yi Hakseung's troops into three separate divisions.
-Yi Hakseung ordered the troops to use their cannons, but they did not work because the pro-rebel villagers had put water inside the cannons (following the incident, rumours spread throughout the government forces that a ghost had destroyed the cannons).
-More than 300 governmental forces but only two rebels died in the Battle of the Hwangryong River.
+Yi Hakseung ordered the troops to use their cannons.
+Still, they did not work because the pro-rebel villagers had put water inside the cannons (following the incident, rumours spread throughout the government forces that a ghost had destroyed the cannons).
+More than 300 governmental forces but only two rebels died in the Battle of Hwangryong River.